Grow your super

 How will I receive the offset?

-When you lodge an income tax return for the financial year, the Australian Tax Office (ATO) will work out your eligibility for the LISTO.
+When you lodge an income tax return for the financial year, the Australian Tax Office (ATO) will work out your eligibility for the LISTO, just make sure your super fund has your TFN.

 Visit the ATO website for more information on the Low income super tax offset.